awesomebytes/reem_head_scan_action/README.md

 It is called using an empty Action message of type pr2_controllers_msgs::PointHeadAction

 When requested, the robot will perform the following hard-coded behaviour: <br>
-&nbsp;&nbsp;&nbsp;1. look straight ahead, snapshot <br>
-&nbsp;&nbsp;&nbsp;2. look left, snapshot <br>
-&nbsp;&nbsp;&nbsp;3. look right, snapshot <br>
+[We had more scans here, they were suppressed]

 &nbsp;&nbsp;&nbsp;4. look down-left, snapshot <br>
 &nbsp;&nbsp;&nbsp;5. look down-right, snapshot <br>
 &nbsp;&nbsp;&nbsp;6. look down-center, snapshot <br>

-After requesting each PointCloud snapshot, this node waits 2.5 sec because it seems there is some delay in matching the PointCloud data with its correct TF transform.
+After requesting each PointCloud snapshot, this node waits 3 sec because it seems there is some delay in matching the PointCloud data with its correct TF transform.
 The minimum delay is approx 2 sec.
 <br>

 <br>